Clothparency/ios-widgets/README.md

 **Manual installation**

-To manually install ClearFashionWidget simply drag and drop all the file contained in the [Sources]([https://github.com/Clothparency/ios-widgets/tree/main/Source](https://github.com/Clothparency/ios-widgets/tree/main/Sources/ClearFashionWidget) "Sources") folder inside your project (except for the info.plist file).
+To manually install ClearFashionWidget simply drag and drop all the file contained in the [Sources](https://github.com/Clothparency/ios-widgets/tree/main/Sources/ClearFashionWidget) folder inside your project.

 **CocoaPods**